 It’s always a shocker when I can remove a dish from the picky hubby’s “faux allergy” AKA will not eat list.
 A couple of years ago he came home from a business raving about crab cakes.
 What the heck?
 He was eating seafood and liking it?

 I was thrilled.
 I could now make crab cakes at home!

 Tips for Making the Best Crab Cakes

 - Bill adored these crab cakes.
-They are quite delicate, do don’t be surprised if they fall apart when flipped.
+They are quite delicate, so don’t be surprised if they fall apart when flipped.
 I use two spatulas and very gingerly turn them over.
 Make sure they are browned before the initial flip.
 I used my griddle pan so I wouldn’t have to deal with a pan lip in my way.
-Tiny, appetizer sized cakes might be easier to handle.
+Tiny, appetizer-sized cakes might be easier to handle.

 - There was no egg to bind, but instead a dollop of mayonnaise, thus making very tender cakes.

 - I have served these to my book club…and one of my friends commented that my seafood spread was better than she had eaten in any restaurant.
 How’s that for an endorsement?
 I served these with a lovely Cilantro Lime Aioli from Stonewall Kitchens…a tart and flavorful mayonnaise.
 You can use your favorite tartar sauce, too.